 Disadvantages of Buying a Home: Some to Consider Before Diving In

 There are several upfront costs involved in buying a home.
-Title insurance, loan establishment, and inspection incur costs that are charged before the loan closes.
+Mortgage insurance stamp duty, home loan application fees, and property valuations incur costs that are charged before the home loan is approved.
 It’s possible to roll in these costs into the loan.
 The downside is that you’re going to pay interest on those fees.

 Professionals who move from one city to another frequently aren’t always the best homeownership candidates.
 Military families are one example.
 Each move requires listing the current home and finding a new one.
 The move itself is time-consuming, and the costs add up.